hummingbot/hummingbot/documentation/docs/global-configs/strategy-autostart.md

 Running unattended Hummingbot is very similar to running hummingbot manually.
 The only differences are:

 - You will read the pre-existing configuration files to the `conf` directory.
-- You will pass some parameters telling Hummingbot which strategy configuration to use and the password to decrypt your API keys and wallets.
+- You will pass some parameters telling Hummingbot which strategy configuration to use to decrypt your API keys and wallets.

 ```
-bin/hummingbot_quickstart.py -f CONFIG_FILE_NAME -p CONFIG_PASSWORD
+bin/hummingbot_quickstart.py -f CONFIG_FILE_NAME
 ```

 Where
 `STRATEGY` is the strategy name
 `CONFIG_FILE_NAME` is the strategy config file name
-`CONFIG_PASSWORD` is the config password

 - More information on strategy can be found in [Strategy](/strategies/).
 - More information on configuration file name can be found in [Configuring Hummingbot](/operation/config-files).
-- More information on password can be found in [Create a secure password](/operation/password).